sifulony/Snake-Game/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL) v3.0.
 See the [LICENSE](LICENSE) file for details.

 ## Contact